jithingithub99/netcat-usage/README.md

  (Where 10.244.10.153 is the IP address of newly created pod (prometheus-bkp-pod)

- We can get the ip using  `` k get pod prometheus-bkp-pod -n monitoring ``
+ We can get the ip using  `` k get pod prometheus-bkp-pod -o wide -n monitoring ``

 Verify data has been copied from kubernetes pod to destination pod